Damon118/MS1/README.md

     the place, which weakens them over time.

 In Ireland, many garden centres and retailers are closed, and the future is incredibly uncertain.
 Most retailers and suppliers have made efforts to increase their online presence and promote e-commerce.
-With this project, we set out to establish an online presence for our start-up business, address the relatively slow uptake of e-commerce solutions by retailers in the horticultural sector in Ireland, provide optimal user experience and produce a real-life demonstration of my development expertise for my user centric frontend development milestone project.
+With this project, we have set out to establish an online presence for our start-up business, address the relatively slow uptake of e-commerce solutions by retailers in the horticultural sector in Ireland, provide optimal user experience and produce a real-life demonstration of my development expertise for my user centric frontend development milestone project.
 It’s designed to be responsive and accessible on a range of devices, making it easy to navigate for potential customers.